STANDARD 6.

 Consent

-Respiratory Therapists (RTs) must, prior to initiation of patient/client care, confirm that voluntary informed consent has been obtained from patients/clients in accordance with all relevant legislative and regulatory requirements relating to consent, capacity, and substitute decision-makers.
+Respiratory Therapists (RTs) must, prior to initiation and throughout the provision of patient/client care, confirm that voluntary informed consent has been obtained from patients/clients in accordance with all relevant legislative and regulatory requirements relating to consent, capacity, and substitute decision-makers.

 Performance Requirements